-The demo for Hifrog which is published in TACAS 2017 is available here.
-The summary of this file is provided in the following as well for whom may intrested in webpage based explanations!
+The full demo for Hifrog which is published in TACAS 2017 is available here.

 $ rm __summaries